Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 ## Testing it All Works

-1. Go to your webex Team desktop and into the space you created earlier with the Bot in it.
+1. Go to your Webex Team desktop and into the space you created earlier with the Bot in it.
 Say "hello" to your Bot (remember to address the bot directly with an "@")

 ![alt text](images/sendmessage.gif "Find Space ID")

 and....drop the mic!
 You have a working chatbot with integrations.

 ## Have a Play
 Feel free to spend a bit of time understanding the details of this simple built.io workflow.
-Looks how the splicing is acheived before we call the Giphy API.
+Looks how the splicing is achieved before we call the Giphy API.
 Click a connecter and see that you can add a conditional to the trigger.
 Change what you bot is saying.
 Why not add some more elements to the workflow, i dunno.. send a tweet.

 If you are really keen, now you understand the basics of teams, you can scrap built.io and code directly against the Webex Teams API yourself.
 All you need is on the developer.webex.com pages.